EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 	)
 ```
 {: file='https://github.com/EddyTheCo/NFTQMLShimmerpp/blob/v0.1.1/CMakeLists.txt'}
-The plugin target is only need it if the module is statically built, so that , targets that import such STATIC QML modules also need to explicitly link to corresponding QML plugins.
+The plugin target is only need it if the module is statically built, so that, targets that import such STATIC QML modules also need to explicitly link to corresponding QML plugins.

 Install also the public headers and the compiled plugin folder